 We say things like,

 “We think about other people and not just ourselves because we really want to do things Jesus’ way.”

 “Our family does things Jesus’ way so we are not going to sit on a brother’s head and fart until he cries.”
-(I wish I had more pious-sounding examples.)
+(This example brought to you by moms of boys.)

 We start with the assumption that our kids are inside of God’s family, not on the outside waiting to be let in.